Intent for PSHE

 At Oakfield our curriculum intent focuses on what children learn but also how children learn.
 We encourage children to become independent learners – we want children to be resourceful, take risks and be resilient when trying something new or facing a challenge.
 Our ‘Learning Toolkit’ provides a weekly whole school focus through assembly and during our day to day life at Oakfield.

 As part of being a Healthy School we promote positive emotional health and well-being through our curriculum.
-We encourage children to talk about their emotions and to develop strategies to manage their feelings, including counselling sessions for children and their families, via a qualified school-based counsellor.
+We encourage children to talk about their emotions and to develop strategies to manage their feelings.
+All staff are fully engaged within our pastoral support programme which includes counselling sessions for children and their families, via a qualified school-based counsellor.

 The use of ‘Colour Monsters’ in Early Years and Key Stage 1 as well as ‘The Zones of Regulation’ in Key Stage 2, form an integral part of our pastoral care – allowing pupils to identify their feelings and begin to self-regulate; understand how they are feeling and gives them the opportunity to talk about how they are feeling and begin to manage their feelings accordingly.

 At Oakfield Primary School, the School Council is made up of pupils from Years 1 – 6 with two pupils from each year group.
 The pupils are selected through a democratic process where they put themselves forward as candidates and are then voted for by their peers.
 By developing Pupil Voice, we establish a culture in school whereby all children have the opportunity to play an active role in decisions that affect their learning and well-being.

 Pupils in Year 6 are encouraged to apply for important leadership roles of House Captain, Vice House Captain, Sports Captain and Vice Sports Captain.
 Pupils are also encouraged to take on other responsibilities such as Librarian, Eco-Warrior, Play Leaders etc.